hermeznetwork/docs/docs/integration/sdk.md

 With the wallet create, user can now interact with the coordinator or send transactions to the smart contracts.

 ## Interaction with Coordinator via REST API
 The coordinator can be reached via a [REST API](../integration/api).
 The SDK exports serveral methods to interact with the coordinator via REST API.
+Below you can find some examples on how to access some of the API endpoints.

 ```